What is it?

 Terrie Alafat (CIH Chief Executive), 2017

-Sadiq Khan, Mayor of London, shows his support as he congratulates the first cohort.
+Sadiq Khan, Mayor of London, shows his support as he congratulates the second cohort and emphasises the importance of diversity in the housing sector.